p30arena/meow_do/memory-bank/productContext.md

 4. Monitor the total time allocated for tasks daily and receive warnings if it exceeds 24 hours.
 5. Easily copy tasks to subsequent days for recurring activities.
 6. Update the status of tasks and goals as they progress.
+7.  **Start and stop tasks** to accurately track time spent, and view aggregated time summaries (daily, monthly, yearly) in a bar chart.
+8. Assign a **priority** level to each task (1-10).
+9. Set and store their **timezone preference** for accurate time displays.
-7. Experience a seamless and intuitive interface on mobile devices.
+10. Experience a seamless and intuitive interface on mobile devices.

 ## User experience goals